gwDistSys20/gwDistSys20.github.io/hw2/hw2.md

     </pre>

 *   The map part of your worker can use the <tt>ihash(key)</tt> function (in <tt>worker.go</tt>) to pick the reduce task for a given key.
-*   You can steal some code from <tt>mrsequential.go</tt> for reading Map input files, for sorting intermedate key/value pairs between the Map and Reduce, and for storing Reduce output in files.
+*   You can copy some code from <tt>mrsequential.go</tt> for reading Map input files, for sorting intermedate key/value pairs between the Map and Reduce, and for storing Reduce output in files.
 *   The master, as an RPC server, will be concurrent; don't forget to lock shared data.
 *   Use Go's race detector, with <tt>go build -race</tt> and <tt>go run -race</tt>. <tt>main/test-mr.sh</tt> has a comment that shows you how to enable the race detector for the tests.
 *   Workers will sometimes need to wait, e.g. reduces can't start until the last map has finished.
 One possibility is for workers to periodically ask the master for work, sleeping with <tt>time.Sleep()</tt> between each request.
 Another possibility is for the relevant RPC handler in the master to have a loop that waits, either with <tt>time.Sleep()</tt> or <tt>sync.Cond</tt>.
 Go runs the handler for each RPC in its own thread, so the fact that one handler is waiting won't prevent the master from processing other RPCs.